Trip Summary and Itinerary Map

 Day 1: Arrival in Reykjavik

 Arrive in the Icelandic capital this morning and make your way to your included hotel.
-You will have the day to explore the city on your own.
-In the evening, join us at your hotel for a welcome briefing.
+You will have the day to explore the city on your own, before a welcoming briefing at your hotel in the evening.

-You'll fly from Reykjavik to Akureyri to board your vessel and begin your expedition.
+You'll board your vessel in the afternoon and set out on the expedition.
 Get ready for a great adventure ahead!

 Days 8-13: Greenland's West Coast

-Heading north, you'll stop at some of the quaint villages that dot the islands and fjords of Greenland's western side.
-You'll find friendly faces, local artisans and colorful houses on the wildflower- covered tundra.
+Heading north, each day there are planned Zodiac excursions from the ship to explore local bays, channels and landing sites, discovering some of the quaint villages that dot the islands and fjords of the region, and cruising in some of Greenland's most picturesque places.
+You'll find friendly faces, local artisans and colorful houses on the wildflower-covered tundra.

 You'll visit Nuuk, the capital of Greenland and home to fewer than 16,000 people.
 You'll have time to wander the streets and see the Hans Egede Church and Hans Egede statue near the waterfront, both named after the missionary who founded the settlement.
 You'll also visit the museum to see the famous Greenlandic mummies.